 Over a two month period, Blue Water Grill customers donated $2,088, and they matched it by 100%.
 Guests of The Phoenix Resort donated $1,905, which The Phoenix also matched, customers of Wine de Vine donated $124, which Wine de Vine matched.
 In total, the three contributed $8,234 plus Code For a Cause makes a grand total of $9,934 to help get Hope Haven Shelter closer to open.

-February’s cause is the San Pedro High School teachers and principal.
+February’s cause is the San Pedro High School, teachers, and principal.
 The goal is to raise $3500 to give each teacher and principal at SPHS a $100 cash bonus as a thank you for the important work that they do.
 You can donate in person while enjoying a delicious meal at Blue Water Restaurant or on the Blue Water Belize Community website.
 A portion of all flights flown in January will be donated towards this worthy effort.

 When you book online with Tropic Air use the current code horizon and a portion of your flight purchase will be included as a donation to the charity/cause choice of the month. [*Please note as of 2020 there is no more tacogirl Tropic Air Flight discount and the one beneficiary of flight code for a cause is the Belize Cancer Center.]

 First Hope Haven donation picture below, courtesy of BWG Facebook page.